ballerina-platform/module-ballerina-udp/examples/simple-file-server/README.md

 When all the file related operations are finished, the byte stream corresponding to the received file is closed.

+## Implementation

+File transfer via UDP is implemented as described below.
+ - Initially, the UDP server is listening to the same port which the UDP client is configured.
+ - Both the client and the server maintain a counter, `sequenceNo` for the sequence number for each of the data sending event.
+   - `sequenceNo` is a byte, initialized at 0 and increments by 1, up to 255 and starts again from 0.
+   - `sequenceNo` byte is prepended to the data sent from the client.
+   - When the data is to be sent, the client increments the `sequenceNo` and sends to the server.
+   - Once the server consumes the data by writing them to a file, returns the same `sequenceNo` back to the client.
+   - The client waits up to 10 seconds (loop of 1 second checks) to receive that `sequenceNo` from the server.
+     - If the client receives the same `sequenceNo` from the server it sends the next amount of data to the server.
+     - Otherwise, the client exits the program printing an error message.
+ - When the client finds the end of the file to be read, it sends the last datagram, replacing the file content of the data with the `TERMINAL` byte which has the value `14`.
+ - Then the client closes both the datagram client and the file reader.
+ - Once the server detects the `TERMINAL` byte it also closes the file writer.

 ## Testing